hanschen/vim-ipython-cell/README.md

 ### More tips

-For more configuration tips, see [the wiki].
+For more configuration and usage tips, see [the wiki].

 [the wiki]: https://github.com/hanschen/vim-ipython-cell/wiki